 What is an antioxidant?
 An antioxidant is a molecule that protects cell damage and cell death in human cells.
-This is the simplest way I that I can explain it.
-Our body cells goes through a process called oxidation which creates free radicals and causes’ our cells to age prematurely and other cell damage over time.
-Antioxidants protects us from this cell damage.
+This is the simplest way I can explain it.
+Our body cells go through a process called oxidation which creates free radicals and causes’ our cells to age prematurely and other cell damage over time.
+Antioxidants protect us from this cell damage.

 The Biggest Dietary Source of Antioxidants

 Many people consume about one to two grams of antioxidants per day; these antioxidants are gotten primarily from beverages like tea and coffee.
 Beverages have larger antioxidant content than normal food.

 About 79% of antioxidants gotten from diet comes from beverages.
 The remaining 21% comes from the food we eat.
 This is because people tend to drink more beverages that have a high percentage of antioxidants than food that also contains them.

 There was research done to know the percentage of antioxidants present in food based on the size at which they are served.
 Coffee was 11th on the list with other types of berries ahead of it.
 This doesn’t still matter; people only eat a few berries but they can take many cups of coffee in a day.